lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     for i = 0,9 do arr[i] = i end

 Well, `arr[0]` will be 0, and `arr[9]` will be 9, as expected.
 But `#arr` will be 9, not 10.
-And `table.sort` will only operate on indices between 1 and 9.
+And `table.sort` will only operate on indexes between 1 and 9.
 (So yes, it is possible to arrange arrays from 0, but the standard table functions will not work as expected.)

 It is possible to compare tables for equality: